 Conversely, the Verve 1 is a bit more upright—not as dramatically as on a Dutch bike (let alone a beach cruiser), but a few degrees more upright than the FX 1.
 That makes it at least a little less efficient and speedy in theory, but I personally find that being more comfortable is way better than the slight loss of speed.

-The Verve also has handlebars that sweep back a little bit, which is a more natural and comfortable hand position for most people.
+The Verve also has mildly swept-back handlebars for comfort and a neutral wrist angle .
 So if you’re prone to neck or wrist pain on a bike, then the more upright Verve 1 is the better choice, but if that’s not a problem and you enjoying riding more for speed, then the FX 1 is slightly more in line with that.

 One smaller difference is that the 45mm tires on the Verve 1 are a little bit cushier than the 35mm tires on the FX 1.
 That’s helpful if you’re heavier, perhaps 200 pounds and up, and it’s also nice if you haul a lot of cargo or ride on bad pavement and dirt roads.
-But if none of those things apply, then 35mm tires are perfectly fine, and that’s actually the width I personally ride most of the time for anything that isn’t primarily off-road.
+But if none of those things apply, then 35mm tires are perfectly fine, and won’t stop you from taking your hybrid off-road a bit.

 The last small thing I’d consider is that the Verve 1 has an old-school quill stem, which is easier to adjust to the right height.
 The FX 1’s threadless stem doesn’t leave as much room for adjustment, so if you want it significantly higher, you’ll need to get a stem extender.
 On the Verve, you can simply loosen the single top bolt, pull it up a bit, tighten it, and get on your way.